servicetitan/Stl.Fusion/README.md

-Real-time typically implies you use events to deliver change notifications to every client which state might be impacted by this change.
-Which means you have to:
+Real-time typically implies you use events to deliver change notifications to every client which state might be impacted by this change, so you have to:

 1. *Know which clients to notify about a particular event.* This alone is a fairly hard problem - in particular, you need to know what every client